gnawex/gnawex/docs/projects/0004-Proof of Item Listing Match.md

 New listings must not be created as a result of the transaction output.
 Rather, this is just to show that provided with the transactions, we're able to determine what the final quantity is for the item listing.
-The quantity column must not be manually updated.
+A copy of the quantity column will be created initally, and will be updated as transactions happen.

 ## :material-wrench: Operations